 - A drinking glass or tea mug

-Step 1: Put the large pot filled with 1 1/2 gallons of water on a high flame
+1. Put the large pot filled with 1 1/2 gallons of water on a high flame

 Wait until the tea has started to boil and then move to the next step.
 Remember a watched pot never boils!

-Step 2: Put in 1oz of Palo Azul bark into the water when it has started boiling
+2. Put in 1oz of Palo Azul bark into the water when it has started boiling

 1oz of tea is enough to make one and 1/2 gallons of tea.
 Make sure to close the container that the tea came in.
 It is important that it is air-tight so it stays dry.

-Step 3: Cover the large pot to stop evaporation.
+3. Cover the large pot to stop evaporation.
 Let the Palo Azul boil for 60 minutes

 If you want stronger tea you can boil for an additional 20-30 minutes.
 If a lot of water has been lost to evaporation you can add a few more cups.
 You can also let the tea soak with the wood overnight in the fridge.
 Cooking or soaking the tea for longer will intensify the blue color.

-Step 4: Remove the bark, it has no reason to stay in
+4. Remove the bark, it has no reason to stay in

 Some customers who enjoy a stronger tea will soak the tea overnight with the bark.
 This is not necessary unless you want a stronger taste.
 Once you have boiled the bark once you can throw it away.
+Please strain the tea through a cheesecloth to ensure there is no bark left.

-Enjoy the natural benefits of the tea!
 You can drink it either warm or cold!

 How to See the Blue Color of Palo Azul Tea